klaytnbuildprogram/Task1-2-Klaytn-Docs-Translation/English/tutorials/countbapp/5-2-frontend-auth-component.md

 }
 ```

-To import file from user, we need `FileReader` browser API.
+To import a file from user, we use `FileReader` browser API.
-`e.target.files[0]` contains meta information for file.
-To read contents of the file, we need `fileReader.readAsText(keystore)` API.
+`e.target.files[0]` contains meta information for the file.
+To read the content of the file, we call `fileReader.readAsText(keystore)` API.
-After calling `fileReader.readAsText(keystore)`, `fileReader.onload` function fires to take the content of file as `e.target.result`.
+After calling `fileReader.readAsText(keystore)`, `fileReader.onload` function fires to take the content of the file as `e.target.result`.
-Importing keystore is not enough to login, since it needs password to decrypt keystore.
-So after importing keystore file, we still need to input password.
+After importing the keystore file, we get password input.

-cf) keystore contains encrypted private key, we can't know actual private key only with keystore file.
+cf) Keystore contains an encrypted private key.
-We need to decrypt it through password so that we can export actual private key(decrypted) from keystore.
+We need the matching password to decrypt the keystore to get the actual private key.
 *WARNING Don't expose your keystore file to another person!*

-Fill password into `<input>` element. filled value will be stored as `password` state through `handleChange` method.
+Fill password into `<input>` element.
+Entered value will be stored as `password` state through `handleChange` method.

 ```html
 <input
   id="input-password"